CatoTheYounger97/vitaDB_themes/README.md

 | README with credits and screenshot| README.md  | -               |

-### Dynamic/Animated Background
+### Creating Dynamic/Animated Background
-- Suggested to transcode videos with handbrake: https://handbrake.fr/
+- It is suggested to transcode videos with handbrake: https://handbrake.fr/
+- Import your video file.
-- Set to MP4 and rename target file to .mp4
+- Set 'Preset:' to `Fast 720p30`
+- Under 'Summary' tab set 'Format' to `MP4`
+- Under 'Video' tab, set 'Framerate' to `30` and `Constant Framerate`
+- Under 'Audio' tab, click `clear` to clear all audio
-- set framerate to 30 fps
+- In 'Save As' field, set file extension to `.mp4`
-- Set Constant Framerate
-- Set Clear Audio
+- Click 'Start Encode' to proceed

 ### Static Image Background